 Erin grew up learning about sustainable practices on an organic farm in Maine.
 She spent the past 15 years practicing bodywork and helping individuals cultivate more respect and compassion for their own bodies.
 Erin is excited to be a part of TFS, helping people make a positive change by switching to renewable energy and working to preserve our finite natural resources.

 Tamarack grew up in Tucson and earned a degree in elementary education at the University of Arizona.
 In addition to classroom teaching, he has taught outdoor education and facilitated a solar energy outreach program, while always finding time to hike, bike, and take photos.
 He lives with PV, solar hot water, and at least 25 mesquite trees

-Brian lives in Tucson with his girlfriend Alli, and enjoys hiking, biking and chasing various reptiles around the Sonoran Desert.
-His varied background includes conservation biology, field herpetology, journalism and outdoor education.
-He is planning to install solar PV and a greywater system at his new house.
+Brian lives in Tucson with his girlfriend Alli, and enjoys hiking, biking and studying various reptiles that occupy the Sonoran Desert.
+He brings a diverse background to TFS, which includes conservation biology, field herpetology, journalism and outdoor education.
+Brian lives with PV and composts on a daily basis.

 Bruce is new to Tucson.
 After moving here in 2013 and making it through the summer he decided to stay on for a while and joined the TFS team.
 He and his girlfriend Karla are renters but do what they can for the environment by carpooling, using reusable bags and led lights, and rarely turning on heat/ac.
 When not working on promoting solar, you can find him trying out new restaurants and drinking coffee.